kagamiAL/PythonWebCrawler/README.md

 # PythonWebCrawler

+# DISCLAIMER
+THIS WILL ONLY WORK IF YOU HAVE BUCKETSOUP4 INSTALLED

 This is the first python project that I've ever done, so please don't expect a lot from it :)

 Credits to Ari Bajo and his web crawler guide, https://www.scrapingbee.com/blog/crawling-python/, for guiding me along with the creation of this project